3191110276/intro-to-kubernetes/6_Auto_Scaling/README.md

-## Auto-scaling applications
+# Auto-scaling applications

-You should have a basic understanding of ReplicaSets now.
-Our ReplicaSets have one major issue so far though: we always need to scale them based on the maximum demand.
+You should have a basic understanding of deploying (Pod), scaling (ReplicaSet), and exposing (Service) applications now. now.
+Our current way of scaling with ReplicaSets has one major issue though: we always need to scale based on the maximum demand.
 Let's think about this with an example.
 We might have an application that is used by our employees when they log into their workstation.
 Thus, the application would likely experience a lot of traffic in the morning, and around lunch time.
 During the rest of the day, we are likely going to receive relatively few requests.
 We would still have to provide enough pods to handle the spikes though.

 This means that for the majority of the time, we are running a lot more pods than would be needed.
 To accomodate for changes in demand, Kubernetes offers autoscaling capabilities.
 This can save us a lot of money, especially if we are running in a cloud environment.